deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 -Lt.
 K Mears
 Counsellor, HMS *Sharman*
----
+___

 **Date Point: April 11y4m1w AV**
 **Mrwrki Station, Erebor System, Deep Space**

 ***Kirk***

 The ‘Tolkien geeks’ faction had finally won the quiet but strangely passionate war to name the system.
-Kirk could see why---He’d read *’The Hobbit’* after the decision was made, and been quite taken with the description of the dwarven city under the Lonely Mountain.
+Kirk could see why___He’d read *’The Hobbit’* after the decision was made, and been quite taken with the description of the dwarven city under the Lonely Mountain.
 Naming the system for a fictional isolated bastion of unlimited wealth was genuinely apt.

 Instead of endless rivers of gold, however, *this* Erebor was producing a steady progression of increasingly sophisticated automated colonization probes.